dart-lang/build/docs/getting_started.md

 Older versions of `build_runner` were designed to run with manually written build scripts referencing the Builders available in the local package or in dependencies.
+This pattern can still be used when customization is needed outside of `build.yaml`, but we recommend most users use the generated build script with `pub run build_runner` since it will be kept up to date with changes in the build packages.
 Check with the packages that provide Builders you are using for versions published with a `build.yaml` file.